geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Oh! may success on all your steps attend,

-" And your long labours find a happy end !
+" And your long labours find a happy end!

 " And when his richest blessings Fortune showers,